 - 4f.
-1 These Contract Procedure Rules establish the legal framework applicable to the purchase of all goods & services or construction works by the Council.
-These Procedure Rules should be seen as setting minimum requirements and standards and apply to all councillors and officers.
+1 These Contract Standing Orders establish the legal framework applicable to all commissioning and to the purchase of goods & services or construction works by the Council.
+These Procedure Rules should be seen as setting minimum requirements and standards.
 Where better value for the Council might be achieved by seeking more tenders or quotations this should be done.
-The Contract Procedure Rules should be used in conjunction with the Horsham Procurement Code. - 4f.
-2 These Contract Procedure Rules are made pursuant to the Local Government Act 1972.
-Nothing in these Contract Procedure Rules will prejudice the validity of any actions taken under any previous iteration. - 4f.
+The Contract Standing Orders should be used in conjunction with the Horsham Procurement Code (found at the following link). - 4f.
+2 These Contract Standing Orders are made pursuant to the Local Government Act 1972.
+Nothing in these Contract Standing Orders shall prejudice the validity of any actions taken under any previous iteration. - 4f.
 3 Subject to paragraph 4f.
-5 every contract made by or on behalf of the Council including its Cabinet and Cabinet Members will comply with: - a) these Contract Procedure Rules; - b) the Horsham Procurement Code; - c) the Council's Financial Procedure Rules; - d) all relevant statutory provisions - e) European Union treaties and European Council directives; - f) the rules on State Aid; - g) any direction by the Council, the Cabinet, a Cabinet Member or Committee if they have the delegation do to so laid out in part three of this constitution. - 4f.
-4 These Contract Procedure Rules will not apply or may be varied where: - a) statute or subordinate legislation prescribes otherwise. - b) in accordance with the Horsham Procurement Code, the reasons for not complying with Contract Procedure Rules have been recorded in a Procurement Exemption Form and approved in accordance with the sub-clauses below: - i. for contracts below £100,000; by the relevant Head of Service, the Monitoring Officer and the Chief Finance Officer. - ii. for contracts of £100,000 and above; by the relevant Head of Service, the Monitoring Officer and the Chief Finance Officer in consultation with the relevant Cabinet Member;
+5 every contract made by or on behalf of the Council including its Cabinet and Cabinet Members shall comply with: - a) these Contract Standing Orders; - b) the Horsham Procurement Code; - c) the Council's Financial Regulations; - d) all relevant statutory provisions - e) European Union treaties and European Council directives; - f) the rules on State Aid; - g) any direction by the Council, the Cabinet, a Cabinet Member or Committee having appropriate allocated or delegated Council by part three of this constitution. - 4f.
+4 These Contract Standing Orders shall not apply or may be varied where : - a) statute or subordinate legislation prescribes otherwise.

+- b) in accordance with the Horsham Procurement Code, the reasons for not complying with Contract Standing Orders have been recorded in a Procurement Exemption Form and approved in accordance with the sub-clauses below: - i. for contracts below £50,000; by the relevant Service Manager, the Monitoring Officer and the Chief Finance Officer. - ii. for contracts of £50,000 and above; by the relevant Service Manager, the Monitoring Officer and the Chief Finance Officer in consultation with the relevant Cabinet Member;